gbmhunter/blog/content/posts/2022/05-31-may-2022-updates/_index.md

 * Updated the PID page.

-* Added info the recursive SMA algorithm (and split info on SMA filters onto it's own page).
+* Added [more info on SMA filters](/programming/signal-processing/digital-filters/moving-average-filters/), including the recursive SMA algorithm and plots showing SMA filters working on noisy data.
+Also moved info on moving average filters onto it's own page.